Saradora/ScanTweaks/README.md

 ## Compatibility

+Tested compatible with:
+- HDLethalCompany
+- ShipLoot
+- HoldScanButton

 Unlikely to be compatible with mods that change the player scanner.

-Tested compatible with HDLethalCompany